content-plutus/student-bible/tasks/tasks-0001-prd-student-bible.md

   - [ ] 4.16 Build schema extension API for adding new fields dynamically
   - [ ] 4.17 Implement audit logging for all data modifications
   - [ ] 4.18 Create caching layer with invalidation strategies
-  - [ ] 4.19 Build WebSocket support for real-time updates
-  - [ ] 4.20 Write integration tests for all API endpoints
+  - [ ] 4.19 Write integration tests for all API endpoints

 - [ ] 5.0 Create Adaptive User Interface Components
   - [ ] 5.1 Build responsive layout with mobile-first approach